pronovic/cookiecutter-pypi/README.md

 Then, you can push to your repository and test the GitHub Actions process.

-> _Note:_ To see what other commands are available, use `./run --help`.
+> **Note:** you may need to manually adjust `pyproject.toml` to properly reflect your URLs and the metadata you want to publish.

+## Development Process

 See the generated `DEVELOPER.md` file for more information about the development environment, including integration with [PyCharm](https://www.jetbrains.com/pycharm/download), etc.

-You will need to manually adjust `pyproject.toml` to properly reflect your URLs and the metadata you want to publish.
-You will also need to adjust `.github/workflows/test-suite.yml` to reflect the platforms and Python versions that you want to test.
-The suggested workflow runs a matrix build on Linux for all supported Python versions, and a build on Windows and MacOS only for the latest Python version.
-In GitHub Actions, the Linux runners are _much_ faster and more reliable, so this strategy seems to yield the best results.
+The generated `run` script is the entry point for developers and for the GitHub Actions CI/CD process.
+It wraps `uv` and other build tools to standardize various common tasks.
+To see what other commands are available, use `./run --help`.

+## Python Version

+My general policy is to support the most recent four versions of the Python interpreter, and the template is designed around this assumption.

+For example, starting in late 2025, I dropped support for Python 3.10, leaving support for Python 3.11, 3.12, 3.13, and 3.14.
+I think that this represents a decent compromise between broad applicability &mdash; making the package available to as many users as possible &mdash; and the non-zero overhead of supporting each additional version.
+These days Python is released about once per year, so most people should be able to run one of the supported versions, even on a long-term support Linux distribution.
+Every year, I update the template at approximately the same time I update my packages to support the latest version of Python.

+Whenever you want to change the set of supported versions in your own package, you need to adjust the following files:

+- `.python-version`
+- `.readthedocs.yaml`
+- `pyproject.toml`
+- `.github/workflows/test-suite.yml`

+For local testing, `run install` will use the version in `.python-version` by default.
+If you want to test with a different version, export that version in your shell (i.e. `export UV_PYTHON=3.14`) and execute `run install` again.
+This will rebuild the virtualenv to use the new interpreter.
+Don't forget to `unset UV_PYTHON` and rebuild the virtualenv when you're done testing.